-There are currently three pathways for Pharmacists within London and the South East to access Health Education England (HEE) funded Independent Prescribing Courses.
+There are currently three pathways for Pharmacists within London and Kent, Surrey and Sussex to access Health Education England (HEE) funded Independent Prescribing Courses.

 The pathways have been funded to enable wider workforce development through supporting: